apache/superset/CONTRIBUTING.md

 #### npm packages
-To install third party libraries defined in `package.json`, run the following within this directory which will install them in a new `node_modules/` folder within `assets/`.
+To install third party libraries defined in `package.json`, run the following within the `caravel/assets/` directory which will install them in a new `node_modules/` folder within `assets/`.

 ```